 Winter Time – In the winter, you might get lucky and see the magical Northern Lights lighting up the night sky.

-Summer Time – One of the reasons to visit the Sunshine Meadows (in summer time) is for your taste buds, other then sightseeing.
+Summer Time – One of the reasons to visit the Sunshine Meadows (in summertime) is for your taste buds, other than sightseeing.
 There are amazing restaurants and cafes in the meadows, that offer stunning views and great taste.
-Find our more here
+Find out more here

-Winter Time – Gondola services is available during winters as well.
+Winter Time – Gondola services are available during winter as well.
 You can get a guide and your snowshoes on and head to the ski lifts to access the stunning valley with views to die for, sans the crowds and experience utter peace.

-Dedicate your 3rd day of Banff Itinerary to the amazing lakes located in the Banff National Park
+Dedicate the third day of Banff Itinerary to the amazing lakes located in Banff National Park

 Two Jack Lake

 Located about 20 minutes from Lake Louise is Two Jack Lake.
 Less visited lake, you can set up a tent or enjoy on a picnic table.
 Or a better idea – get married here?
 Read Banff Destination Wedding Guide